ArctosDB/documentation-wiki/_how_to/How-to-Use-Github-for-Arctos.markdown

 ## What You Can Do in GitHub

 * Anyone can view, post, or comment on an Issue (<https://github.com/ArctosDB/arctos/issues>).
 You do not need special permissions to do this.
 Without special permissions, however, you cannot label an issue, close an issue, assign an issue to another person, or assign a milestone to an issue.

 * Any active Arctos user may request permission to become a member of the "Users" team.
 "Users" may create and/or edit Arctos Handbook and organize (assign labels and milestone or vote by reacting) Issues.
-To become a member of this team, send an email with your GitHub username to dustymc@gmail.com and ccicero@berkeley.edu.
+To become a member of this team, send an email with your GitHub username to dustymc@gmail.com and ccicero@berkeley.edu or mkoo@berkeley.edu.
-See [instructions](https://arctosdb.github.io/documentation-wiki/how_to/How-to-Create-or-Edit-Content-on-the-Arctos-Wiki) on how to create and/or edit content in the documentation-wiki repository.
+See [instructions](/how_to/How-to-Create-or-Edit-Content-on-the-Arctos-Wiki) on how to create and/or edit content in the documentation-wiki repository.

 * Users may request AWG Task Force Meetings to finalize Issues, or groups of related Issues.